Bellspringsteen/Bellspringsteen.github.io/_posts/2016-9-17-NYPDHomeZip.md

 ---
 layout: portfolio_entry
-title: Where Do NYPD Officers Live?
+title: Your neighborhood NYPD officer isn't likely to be your neighbor
-description: Interactive plots for NYPD Home Zip Locations.
-Click on your home precinct and see where the cops in your neighborhood live.
+description: Interactive plots for NYPD Officer residence Zip Locations.
+Click on your home precinct and see where the cops in your neighborhood reside.
 twitterimage: http://blog.labsbell.com/foil/NYPDHomeZip/resources/img/screenshot.png
 tags: FOIL
 visible: 0